dhleong/vtolvr-handbook/doc/en/Tactics/Defensive/Avoiding Missiles.md

 If a call such as "Fox 2" (infrared-guided) or "Fox 3" (active radar-guided) is accompanied by a missile launch notification, and you don't see the orange warning light, as indicated above this missile is *probably* an ally's aimed at somebody else, but you should still be wary.
+A red `M` on the RWR is also a good indication that you've been targetted by an active radar-guided missile.

 Properly identifying the type of threat is crucial to survival, as some evasion techniques are mutually exclusive, as you will see.